architecture-first/boa-showcase/docs/programming/Overview.md

 There is an ever-growing list of smart devices.
 The opportunities to provide added value for the user is better than ever before.

-There now exists a powerful platform for applications, nicknamed the cloud.
+There now exists a powerful platform for applications, nicknamed the Cloud.
-The components in the cloud give us more opportunities to build applications that meet and exceed the users' expectations.
+The components in the Cloud give us more opportunities to build applications that meet and exceed the users' expectations.

 We want to do more than produce a grid that a user uses to export data to Excel to do analysis only to input some data back into the system.
 We want to do the processing that the user exported the data for if possible.